-Termination of Employment
+Separation from Employment

-The superintendent has the statutory authority to issue probable cause for termination to a certificated staff member.
-The board shall consider the termination of a classified staff member based upon the recommendation of the superintendent.
-The notice of termination shall include notice of any appeal rights the employee may have and notice of the appeal processes.
+Under Washington law the superintendent has the statutory authority to issue an appropriate notice of probable cause for discharge or nonrenewal to any certificated staff member.
+The board of directors will consider the notice of probable cause for a certificated staff member, and render a decision regarding the discharge or nonrenewal.
+A notice of discharge will include notice of any appeal rights the employee may have and notice of the appeal processes.

-A Release from Contract
+Certificated Staff Member Release from Contract

-A certificated staff member may be released from contract under the following conditions:
+Upon request a certificated staff member may be released from contract under the following conditions:

-A letter requesting release shall be submitted to the superintendent's office.
-If accepted by the board at its next meeting, the staff member shall be released from contract.
+A letter requesting release will be submitted to the superintendent's office.
+If accepted by the board, the staff member may be released from contract.

 A release from contract may be granted by the board to allow a staff member to accept another position prior to or during the school year provided a satisfactory replacement can be obtained.